 The process for an interdiction is:

-Once we get this information, we prepare the court paperwork.
+- Once we get this information, we prepare the court paperwork.
 A hearing at the courthouse is held.
 The proposed interdict has an attorney appointed to represent their interests.
-That attorney will go and meet with the proposed interdict and review any medical records.
+That attorney will meet with the proposed interdict and review any medical records.